Suzuki Vitara: Indonesia

 In Indonesia, Suzuki only sold the 5-door model under three different nameplates.
 It was first introduced as the Vitara in August 1992.
 Suzuki launched a two-wheel drive version labelled as the Escudo in late 1993 to target urban-driver market and to avoid higher taxes on four-wheel-drive vehicles, while the four-wheel-drive Vitara with 1.6-litre 8-valve G16A carburetor engine remained available until May 1994.
 The Escudo sales began in early 1994.
 Both the Vitara and Escudo initially came with the single JLX variant, and appeared with 16-inch steel wheels similar to the Suzuki Katana GX but with silver finishings instead of white.
 Updates and improvements on the Escudo were available in March 1995, such as three-spoke alloy wheel with dark grey and chrome finishings, redesigned four-spoke steering wheel with Suzuki's S logo, new seat upholstery, and updated colour options (green metallic and dark purple metallic were available by March 1995).

-In April 1995, Suzuki introduced the Sidekick, a lower specification version of the Escudo, as the entry level model.
+In April 1995, Suzuki introduced the Sidekick, a lower specification version of the Escudo, as the entry-level model.
 The Sidekick has no power window and other luxuries installed on the Escudo, and appeared with steel wheels similar to the earliest Escudo.
-Later, only 5-door models with the 1.6-litre petrol engine were offered, with no automatic transmission.
+The Sidekick also has redesigned steering wheel with Suzuki S logo, similar to the Escudo.

 In early 1995, the Vitara received a 1.6-litre 16-valve G16B engine with fuel-injection system and was marketed as Vitara EPI (Electronic Petrol Injection).
 However, due to the much higher price that the earlier Vitara, the Vitara EPI sold poorly, discontinued in late 1995.
-Minor facelifts became available in August 1996, when the Escudo/Sidekick got a new interior with rounded dashboard and meter cluster, new front grille, and two-tone colour options on JLX trim.
-The JLX trim was replaced by Escudo Nomade variant in August 1997, it initially came with two-tone color but returned to single-tone body color in 1999.
+Minor facelifts became available in July 1996, when the Escudo/Sidekick got a new interior with rounded dashboard and meter cluster, new front grille, and two-tone colour options on JLX trim.
+The JLX trim was replaced by Escudo Nomade variant in August 1997, it initially came with two-tone colour but returned to single-tone body colour in 1999.
 At the same period, the 1.6-litre 16-valve G16B engine was introduced for Escudo/Sidekick range, but still with carburettor.

 Another special variant called Sidekick Drag One was introduced in 1996, followed by Sidekick X Pro and Sidekick cruiser in 1997, this variant was placed between the basic Sidekick and Escudo.
 Both the Escudo Nomade and the Sidekick was available until the launch of Grand Escudo (full model change) in June 2001.